Skip to content

 • Holders of passports from 69 different countries (including most European countries, the United States, Canada, and Australia) are not required to obtain a Visa for up to 60 days.
 You can find more info here.
 So you might want to consider including these two countries in your itinerary.

 Here, you can find some other pictures I took in Kyrgyzstan.
 Here is a list of the top things to do and to see in Jordan.
+If you are planning to continue your trip and cross the border with China, check out these two articles: my travel guide to Kashgar and to the Karakorum Highway.

 Watch the video from my trip to Kazakhstan and Kyrgyzstan in 4K.